 - Aboveground roots on the stems of some annual flowers

 The Purdue laboratory notes that these types of herbicide are “quite prone to drift and volatilization.”
 Its report also emphasizes that several other culprits can cause similar types of damage, so be sure to rule out the following potential causes before determining that dicamba is responsible:

 - Adverse weather

 - Soil compaction

 - Misapplied fertilizers

 - Road salt

-If you know that none of the above factors is to blame for your crop damage, you might be eligible for a dicamba lawsuit.
+If you know that none of the above factors is to blame for your crop damage or yield loss, you might be eligible for a dicamba lawsuit.

 ClassAction.com Fights for Farmers

 At ClassAction.com, our attorneys have recovered more than $4 billion in damages for our clients.
 We are one of the top consumer protection firms in the country, with more than 300 attorneys on hand, but we do not represent large companies.